choi-soyeon/choi-soyeon.github.io/_pages/about.md

 Research Interests
 ------
 My research focuses on the processes through which people perceive others and make decisions across different social and environmental contexts.
-I use both quantitative and qualitiative methods in addressing the questions.
+I use both quantitative and qualitative methods in addressing the questions.

 Projects & Publications